BBirdieLifeJapan Golf

 Quick answer

 Many Japanese golf courses accept major credit cards at final checkout, especially larger public courses, resort courses, and courses listed on major booking platforms.
-Still, do not assume every course is fully cashless.
+But it is too strong to say that Japan golf courses are generally "card only" or fully cashless.

 How payment usually works